zulip/zulip/templates/zerver/api/server-settings.md

 * `authentication_methods`: object in which each key-value pair in the object indicates whether the authentication method is enabled on this server.
 * `zulip_version`: the version of Zulip running in the server.
+* `zulip_feature_level`: an integer to indicate the features added to the server.
+The feature level increases monotonically; a value of N means the server supports all API features introduced before feature level N.
+  This provides fine-grained distinctions among development versions in between major releases.
 * `push_notifications_enabled`: whether mobile/push notifications are enabled.
 * `is_incompatible`: whether the Zulip client that has sent a request to this endpoint is deemed incompatible with the server.